Shop for perishable food items.

 Ed Elf: I do enjoy a gift voucher.
 I cannot lie.
 I spread the spending out after Christmas, so vouchers are kinda the gift that keep on giving.
 They’re good birthday gifts as well.

-Ed Elf: Thank you.
-I’m sure I’ll love it whatever it is.
+Ed Elf: Thank you, Mrs. C. I’m sure I’ll love it whatever it is.
 Did you keep the receipt?

 Mrs. C: Unwrap it then.

-Ed Elf: A snow globe!
-With a North Pole scene!
+Ed Elf: A nutcracker soldier in shiny red.
+Wow!
 Amazing!
 And what is this in an envelope?
-A very generous gift card, as is now tradition.
-Thanks so much, Mrs. C, this is brilliant.
+A very generous gift card for my favourite chocolate shop.
+Thank you so much!
 Happy birthday to me.

 - Shop for perishable food items to add to the stock of food you have made, stored and put in the deep freeze since following the How to Christmas calendar.